plai3r1undo/Random-Name-Generator-Godot-Engine/README.md

 # Name generator in godot engine

-## This is a random name generator build in godot engine
+## Of course this is not a truly random name generator, instead takes a name and a lastname from a list.

+### Due to some bugs in the Godot editor, I couldn't take the names from an external file (as txt or json)